 The assessment amounts are based on the Grand List value of a property.
 The assessment rate is akin to a tax mil rate.
 It is calculated by taking the cost of a project, which is usually the amount of loans and/or bonds, divided by the total Grand List value of all eligible properties in the district.
 So, for example, in the case of the Three Condo District completed in 2009, the net cost of the project is $4,339,329 (1) and the total Grand List value of all properties eligible to connect comes to $60,744,910 (2).

-In the original Federal Road South and Center School Districts there is a 2% Capital Recovery Fee as provided by CT State Statue.
+In the original Federal Road South, Federal Road North, Center School and Sandy Lane Districts there is a 2% Capital Recovery Fee as provided by CT State Statue.
 The fee is calculated based on 2% of the Grand List Value of the new construction less the Grand List Value before construction.
-If there has been no prior connection, the 2% fee is based on the Grand List Value of the land and improvements at the time of connection.
+If there has been no prior assessment, the 2% fee is based on the Grand List Value of the land and improvements at the time of connection.
 (7)

-New since 2011: An Elderly Resident Benefit Assessment Deferral Policy.
+Since 2011: Elderly Resident Benefit Assessment Deferral Policy.
+(Certain conditions apply)

 (2) The Grand List Value of a property is determined by the Brookfield Tax Assessor.
 It is set as 70% of the fair market value of the property.
 In the case of the Three Condo District this includes the value of each property eligable to be on the sewer, including Whiconier School and industrial properties along Vale Road.